JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 >
 {style="warning"}

-When you develop a plugin, you may want to check how it works in remote development mode, when one machine is running the backend part and another is running a frontend part (JetBrains Client) which connects to the backend.
+Allows for checking how a plugin works in remote development mode, when one machine is running the backend part and another is running a frontend part (JetBrains Client) which connects to the backend.

 This property allows running the IDE with backend and frontend parts running in separate processes.
 The developed plugin is installed in the backend part.